Prince Heinrich of Liechtenstein (1920–1993)

 Prince Heinrich of Liechtenstein (Heinrich Hartneid Maria Franz de Paula Johann Alois Joseph Ignatius Benedictus Hilarion; 1 October 1920 – 29 November 1993) was a Liechtensteiner prince, diplomat and brother of Franz Joseph II.

 Early life and ancestry

 Born into the reigning House of Liechtenstein, he was the eighth child and sixth son of Prince Alois of Liechtenstein and his wife, Archduchess Elisabeth Amalie of Austria.

 Career

 He served as the chargé d'affaires in Switzerland from its reformation in 1944 until 1969, then as the Liechtenstein ambassador to Switzerland from 1969 to 1989.
 In addition, he was the non-resident ambassador in Austria from 1983 to 1991.

 Personal life

-He married on 23 April 1968, in Vienna, Countess Amalie Podstatzký-Lichtenstein von Prussinowitz (b.
-1935 - 30 March 2025), daughter of Count Leopold Podstatzký-Lichtenstein von Prussinowitz (1903–1979) and his wife, Countess Marie Margarete Kinsky von Wchinitz und Tettau (1912–1994).
+He married on 23 April 1968 in Vienna, Countess Amalie Podstatzký-Lichtenstein von Prussinowitz (1935 – 30 March 2025), daughter of Count Leopold Podstatzký-Lichtenstein von Prussinowitz (1903–1979) and Countess Marie Margarete Kinsky von Wchinitz und Tettau (1912–1994).
 They had three children: